input-output-hk/iogx/README.md

 }
 ```

-Note that the nix files do not need the `".nix"` suffix, while files with any other extension (e.g. `golf.txt`) must include the full name to be referenced.
+Note that the Nix files do not need the `".nix"` suffix, while files with any other extension (e.g. `golf.txt`) must include the full name to be referenced.

-In the case of non-nix files, internally IOGX calls `builtins.readFile` is called to read the contents of that file.
+In the case of non-Nix files, internally IOGX calls `builtins.readFile` to read the contents of that file.

 Not just the template files, but any other file will also receive the standard arguments `nix`, `inputs`, `inputs'`, `pkgs`, `system`, `l`.